-That being said, the Companies Act (Cap.
-50, 2006 Revised Edition) confers on directors of a Singapore company certain statutory rights, powers and duties which cannot be excluded by way of contract and notwithstanding the constitution of the company, and a director has fiduciary duties to the company under common law.
+That being said, the Companies Act 1967 confers on directors of a Singapore company certain statutory rights, powers and duties that cannot be excluded by way of contract and notwithstanding the constitution of the company, and a director has fiduciary duties to the company under common law.
 This is to ensure the proper regulation of the company.
-A restriction or limitation which is construed as an impermissible fetter on a director's discretion wholesale may also not be recognised.
+A restriction or limitation that is construed as an impermissible fetter on a director's discretion wholesale may also not be recognised.